How Much Does it Cost to Get Brake Fluid Change?

 What are the benefits of changing my brake fluid?

-Even though it might not seem like a big deal, brake fluid is actually a very important part of your car's braking system.
+Even though it might not seem like a big deal, brake fluid is a very important part of your car’s braking system.
 Brake fluid helps to transfer the force from your foot on the pedal to the brakes themselves.
-Over time, brake fluid can become contaminated with water and other chemicals, which can reduce its effectiveness.
+Over time, brake fluid can become contaminated with water and other chemicals, reducing its effectiveness.

 How do I know if my brake fluid needs to be changed?